Underpass People come and go... but we survive because of each other.

 Larry Bryant producer

 Larry Bryant Larry Bryant began his journey into the arts at the University of Massachusetts where he earned a B.A. in Theatre Arts.
 After undergrad, Larry was accepted into the prestigious graduate film program at USC, where he earned an M.F.A. in Film Production in 2007.
 While attending USC Larry was awarded the Frank Sinatra and Gene Autry Scholarship for excellence in directing.
 Larry has also produced numerous student films, including Lucky, which screened in the Cannes Short Film Corner in 2006 and he has just finished working as a line producer on the independent feature Ten Years Later.
-Most recently, Larry has completed work on his thesis project, Urban Genesis, which he wrote and directed.
+Larry Bryant's own thesis project, Urban Genesis, is currently enjoying its own successful festival run.

 Chris Cloyd editor